Dipesh-N/second-project/README.md

 #this is the local file that i need to add to github
-#this is the branch 1
+#this is the main branch
 #i am modifiying this branch<button>